standard/standard/README.md

   }
   ```

-2. Check style automatically when you run `npm test`
+2. Style is checked automatically when you run `npm test`

   ```bash
   $ npm test